ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ---

-Pandoc by John MacFarlane is a really useful tool: for instance, rOpenSci community manager Yanina Bellini Saibene recently asked Maëlle whether she could convert a Google Docs into a Quarto book.
+Pandoc by John MacFarlane is a really useful tool: for instance, rOpenSci community manager Yanina Bellini Saibene recently asked Maëlle whether she could convert a Google Document into a Quarto book.
 Maëlle solved the request with a combination of Pandoc (conversion from docx to HTML then to Markdown through [`pandoc::pandoc_convert()`](https://cderv.github.io/pandoc/reference/pandoc_convert.html)) and XPath.
 You can find the resulting experimental package [quartificate](https://github.com/ropenscilabs/quartificate) on GitHub.
 Pandoc is not only anecdotically useful: it's part of the [R Markdown](https://bookdown.org/yihui/rmarkdown-cookbook/) machinery, and powers [Quarto](https://quarto.org/).